-Neither the Legislative Basis, nor the ENLI Rules, prohibit the use of teasers, provided, however, that they do not comprise an advertisement of medicinal products.
+Neither the Legislative Basis nor the ENLI Rules prohibit the use of teasers, provided, however, that they do not comprise an advertisement of medicinal products.
 For all practical purposes, teasers should meet the conditions set out in question 1.2 above and be restrained to include general information relating to human health or diseases without indicating product names.
-A Healthcare Professional address encouraging the recipient to reserve a given date for an event to be notified is not considered advertising.
+An address to Healthcare Professionals encouraging the recipient to reserve a given date for an event "to be announced" is not considered advertising and does not need to be notified to ENLI, if the recipient cannot sign up on the basis of the teaser.